Who I help…

 Or apply to work with me one one one.

 “You have to learn to love yourself before you can love other people”.

 How do you Love Yourself First?

 That’s a question I asked myself 8 years ago when I was a binge drinker with an eating disorder who had “success” but not love.
 When I was trying to recover, traditional methods didn’t line up with me.
 So, true to form, where there wasn’t a way…I MADE ONE.
 I Knew that the most important relationship was the one I had with myself.
 And if I healed that, I could change everything else.
 That’s how the LYF program came to be.
 It’s actually 7 self love vows that I took, like a woman who wanted to marry herself.
 I found that when I practiced these vows, everything else transformed and healed itself.
 Then, 7 years ago, I started teaching The 7 Vows to other people.
 And their lives transformed too.
 Today, I teach these concepts in many forms… from books, to one on one coaching, to workshops.
 Please have a look around.
-And when you’re ready to take the vows, I’m here to help you!
+And when you’re ready, I’m here to help you!